Our Story

 The company continued to lead the way, switching from traditional punch card methods to new computer technology.
 Working hand in hand with software providers they developed a bespoke program, which enabled digital design archiving.

+Image of a historic loom weaving card.
 300 + 10 book page 41

 2020